kevin-troy/mpc_mirror_trajectories/README.md

 # Pointing Mirror Trajectories
-Linear Model Predictive Control (MPC) applied to a mirror for pointing trajectory generation and control simulation.
+Linear Model Predictive Control (MPC) applied to a mirror for step-stare pointing trajectory generation and control simulation.

 Applies Linear MPC with a linearized, discretized model of a pointing mirror.
 Enforces kinematic (state) and actuator (control) constraints.
 Includes simulation with of the Linear MPC controller with the full nonlinear system.